 We divide these tools into four major categories:

 Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
 The more of them you use, the faster your progress.

 Many of these methods share the same preparatory techniques.
 Good preparation is the key to many other processes.
 For instance, if someone is ready for Japa meditation, they will quickly learn a moving meditation like forest bathing because they share the same preparation steps.

 Meditation is Like Skydiving

 Use it as a background script to determine the correct order of things.
 Then add the elements to this script.
 If you don’t know the exact steps, look them up.
-Use this process as a memory device to memorize the steps of any other process.
+Use this process as a memory device to memorize the actions of any other process.

 Sky dividing is a good analogy for many spiritual practices.
 If you prepare correctly, you will have a positive experience.
 Both meditation and skydiving are life-changing benchmarks.
-You will remember both your experience of skydiving and the first time you transcend awareness.
-And you can also tell them the analogy reinforces the principle, good preparation is the key.
+You will remember both your first experience of skydiving and the first time you transcend awareness.
+And you can also tell them the analogy reinforces the principle, and good preparation is the key.

 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our page FAQ.
 Register on our site to receive discounts on training and unadvertised material.
 We comply with all GDPR guidelines and never share or sell your contact data.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.